 Shorter waits at customs and baggage claim.
 More gates for international passengers.
 And, a world-class experience.

-With the Puget Sound region now serving as a leading tourism and business gateway to the world, Sea-Tac Airport’s new International Arrivals Facility will meet the demand for international travel while using sustainable development practices.
+With the Puget Sound region now serving as a leading tourism and business gateway to the world, SEA’s new International Arrivals Facility will meet the demand for international travel while using sustainable development practices.

 Spend less time waiting to explore the world

-Sea-Tac is the closest U.S. West Coast gateway to both Europe and Asia, and has been named the 10th most connected international hub in the U.S, according to the 2019 OAG Megahubs Index.
-In the past decade, international passenger activity in the customs facility at Sea-Tac has more than doubled, growing 107 percent from 2007 to 2017.
+SEA is the closest U.S. West Coast gateway to both Europe and Asia, and has been named the 10th most connected international hub in the U.S, according to the 2019 OAG Megahubs Index.
+In the past decade, international passenger activity in the customs facility at SEA has more than doubled, growing 107 percent from 2007 to 2017.
 Travelers at SEA benefit from more choice and lower cost as international service expanded to more than 650 one-stop connections.

 When we open the new International Arrivals Facility, travelers will spend less time waiting at customs lines and baggage claim, allowing for faster connections between flights.

 Soon travelers will experience our sustainable features including energy-efficient LED lighting and a centralized system for heating and cooling.

 Delivering on international travel

 The moment a traveler steps onto the iconic aerial walkway to the new sustainably-built International Arrivals Facility, they’ll appreciate the difference from the 1970s era facility serving them today, which will include: